amber-lang/amber-docs/docs/by_example/ubuntu_updater.md

 Here is an example script to periodically install software updates on an Ubuntu system.
 The update commands are wrapped in a `main` block, so that all commands between `$` signs can pass up errors with the `?` operator.
 The script will stop in that case and not execute any further commands.

+> As you can see as of now the Amber code looks as if it was intertwined with bash commands.
+As the development goes on - executing custom commands will be even better integrated with special syntax and better runtime safety features to aid this process.

 ```ab
 import { exit } from "std"